The Snake, the Mobster, and the GSP

 A Short Story about a Mobster’s last days during the Coronavirus Pandemic

-Room 1304 at City Central should hold at two patients, especially during a pandemic, but today there was but one; Victor Dominico, a seventy-five-year-old career mobster.
+Room 1304 at City Central should hold two patients, especially during a pandemic, but today there was but one: Victor Dominico, a seventy-five-year-old career mobster.
 Vic the Brick, as he is called because his fists feel like bricks when they hit something, usually a jaw, was just two days ago sitting in jail with a hacking cough and a fever.
 Doctors say in two days he’ll be six feet under, but right now, he’s cranky.
 He can barely breathe, and he’s being guarded by a police officer suited up in a hazmat suit.

 The woman in the room is Yvonne, an orderly, who immigrated to the United States eight years ago from Peru when her son was a baby.
 On an average day, her job is taxing, but working in a virus hot zone, her hours and responsibilities have doubled.
 You’ll never hear her complain; everyone from the orderly to the president of the hospital is feeling new pressures.